SriNavya-1910/Aganitha-paper-fetcher/README.md

 Tools & Technologies Used

--Python 3
+.
+Python 3
--requests – for API calls
+. requests – for API calls
--xml.etree.ElementTree – for XML parsing
+. xml.etree.ElementTree – for XML parsing
--csv – for file output
+. csv – for file output
--ChatGPT – as an LLM to guide code structure and design decisions Sample Output CSV Fields
+.
+ChatGPT – as an LLM to guide code structure and design decisions

+Sample Output CSV Fields

 Column Name	Description
 PubmedID-Unique paper ID
 Title-	Title of the paper
 Publication Date-	Year of publication